AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ## Part 8: API Authentication

-1. Enter the command `git stash` and then pull the Part 8 files by entering `git pull origin part8`.
+1. Use `Ctrl + C`, enter the command `git stash`, and then pull the Part 8 files by entering `git pull origin part8`.
 2. Add `print(f"Request: {request}")` after line 11 in `main.py`.
 Run the code by entering `fastapi dev main.py`.

 ![part8-1](https://github.com/user-attachments/assets/92c860e9-cb36-47a5-a6b6-74a2f15f7fbd)